jhpyle/docassemble/_docs/documents.md

 Hello, world!
 {% endhighlight %}

-Files referenced with `content file` are assumed to reside in the `data/templates` directory within the package in which the interview [YAML] file is located.
-You can specify filenames in other locations by specifying a package name and path.
+Files referenced with the `content file` sub-component are assumed to reside in the `data/templates` directory within the current Steward's package.
+You can specify filenames in other locations by specifying the Steward's package name and the file path.
 For example:

 {% highlight yaml %}
 content file: docassemble.demo:data/templates/complaint.md
 {% endhighlight %}

-The `content file` can also refer to a list of file names:
+The `content file` sub-component can also refer to a list of file names:

 {% highlight yaml %}
 content file: